agis/git-style-guide/README.md

   fixed ActiveModel::Errors deprecation messages failing when AR was used outside of Rails.
   ```

-* After the summary line, a blank line and then a more thorough description
+* After the summary line, a blank line should follow and after that should come
-  should follow.
+  a more thorough.
 It should be wrapped to *72* characters and describe *why*
   the change is needed, *how* it addresses the issue and any *side-effects*
   it might have.